“What is a Challenge Coin?” – Custom Coins in the Military & Public Service

-First things first, you should know the story (legend or otherwise) behind challenge coins.
-Even though the story itself is unverified, it’s accepted as the “official” origin of the challenge coin.
+First things first, you should know the legend behind challenge coins Even though the story itself is unverified, it’s accepted as the “official” origin of the challenge coin.

-As the legend goes, during World War I, a well-to-do American lieutenant designed medallions for himself and other pilots in his Army Air Corps squadron featuring the squadron emblem.
+As the story goes, during World War I, a well-to-do American lieutenant designed medallions for himself and other pilots in his Army Air Corps squadron featuring the squadron emblem.

 During a mission in Germany, the lieutenant was shot down behind enemy lines.
 He survived the crash and was captured by a German patrol.
 The lieutenant managed to escape his captors, and eventually made his way to France, still wearing a stolen German uniform.